Youth and young adults survey

 Through this research, we want to find out more about the opportunities that exist for youth and young adults in Strathcona County, and about their needs so we can do a better job of meeting them.
 Ultimately, through this research, we will provide recommendations that will go to Council for consideration, to help improve overall quality of life for the youth and young adult generation.

-5. What types of research are you doing?
-Permanent link to What types of research are you doing?
+What types of research are you doing?

 There are a couple of ways you can participate in this research.